-Michael R. Hollis Innovation Academy is a PK-8 EL Education Expeditionary STEM School.
+Michael R. Hollis Innovation Academy is a PK-8 STEM School.

-Hollis opened on August 3, 2016 to students of the Vine City/ English Avenue Community, initially servicing PK-5 students, and will add a grade level each year until the school reaches 8th grade.
+Hollis opened on August 3, 2016 to students of the Vine City/English Avenue Community, initially servicing PK-5 students, and added a grade level each year until the school reached 8th grade in 2019.

 Michael R. Hollis

 It was Michael Hollis’ destiny to be a leader, not a follower.
 He set a high bar as a teenager, and he kept raising it as an adult.

 When Mr. Hollis was 16, he talked his way into a job in the Braves' Public Relations department, was selected as a Georgia delegate to the White House Conference on Youth and spearheaded the organization of Young Atlantans for Maynard Jackson when he ran for the U.S. Senate in 1969, before he was elected mayor.
 Mr. Hollis accomplished all of this before he graduated from Booker T. Washington High School.

 Mr. Hollis went to Dartmouth College, where he graduated with honors, then to the University of Virginia School of Law, where he became the first black national president of the student division of the American Bar Association.
 After law school, he returned to Atlanta briefly before being appointed associate chief counsel by then-President Jimmy Carter to investigate the legal ramifications of the Three Mile Island nuclear power-plant accident near Middletown, PA in 1979.

 In 1984, Mr. Hollis launched Air Atlanta, a luxury airline that was the first in the nation controlled by an African-American.